CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

 Before running an EPICS IOC application it is usually necessary to configure a number of items.

-### EPICS environment variables.
-There are several environment variables that EPICS
+### EPICS environment variables

-  uses.
+There are several environment variables that EPICS uses.

 - EPICS_CA_AUTO_ADDR_LIST and EPICS_CA_ADDR_LIST.
   These variables control the IP addresses that EPICS clients use when searching for EPICS PVs.
 The default is EPICS_CA_AUTO_ADDR_LIST=YES and EPICS_CA_ADDR_LIST to be the broadcast address of all networks connected to the host.
 If the computer running the IOC and medm has 2 or more network cards, then the default value of these variables must be changed.
   If they are not then EPICS clients (e.g. medm) running on the IOC host computer will generate many errors because each EPICS PV will appear to be coming from both networks.
 The solution is to set these variables as follows:

   <code>setenv EPICS_CA_AUTO_ADDR_LIST NO</code>

   <code>setenv EPICS_CA_ADDR_LIST localhost:XX.YY.ZZ.255</code>

   where XX.YY.ZZ.255 should be replaced with the broadcast address for the public network on this computer.

 - EPICS_CA_MAX_ARRAY_BYTES.
   This variable controls the maximum array size that EPICS can transmit with Channel Access.
 The default is only 16kB, which is much too small for most detector data.
 This value must be set to a large enough value on both the EPICS server computer (e.g. the one running the areaDetector IOC) and client computer (e.g. the one running medm, Python, ImageJ, IDL, etc.).
 This should be set to a value that is larger than the largest waveform record that will be used for the detector.
 For example:
   `EPICS_CA_MAX_ARRAY_BYTES=1000000`.

   Do not simply set EPICS_CA_MAX_ARRAY_BYTES to a very large number like 100MB or 1GB.
   EPICS Channel Access allocates buffers of exactly EPICS_CA_MAX_ARRAY bytes whenever the required buffer size exceeds 16 kB, and one does not want unnecessarily large buffers to be allocated.

 - EPICS_DISPLAY_PATH.
 This variable controls where medm looks for .adl display files.
   If the recommendation below is followed to copy all adl files to a single directory, then this environment variable should be defined to point to that directory.
 For example, create a directory C:\EPICS\adls and then set the environment variable `EPICS_DISPLAY_PATH=C:\EPICS\adls`.

 ### medm display files.